Resorting to good wine: The RSM Classic, Sea Island Resort, November 20-23, 2025

 Through a lucky set of circumstances, in compiling this article I had the chance to speak with three of the most knowledgeable wine people in the so-called Golden Isles (Sea Island, Brunswick, St. Simons, Little St. Simons and Jekyll Island) and it was a revelation.
 I have to admit their input exposed many limitations of my online-only approach to evaluating the availability of good wine in unfamiliar markets.
 First, as they say, you don't know what you don't know.
 Second, getting on-the-ground recommendations from local experts was invaluable in terms of what I can pass along to you.

-My three local "gurus of the Golden Isles" are Ryan McLoughlin, Brian Henderson and Brandon Boudreau, all of whom cut their teeth at the Sea Island Resort, a shrine to great wine as you'll see below.
+My three local "gurus of the Golden Isles" are Ryan McLoughlin, Brian Henderson and Brandon Boudreau, all of whom cut their teeth at the Sea Island Resort, a shrine to great wine.
 Ryan actually runs the wine program at Sea Island, which kind of makes him Boss of the Moss.
 Brian and Brnedan are both involved in dynamic retail operations that you'd never uncover if you were trying to figure it out remotely online.
 It's worth getting to know a little about each of them before diving into the specific recommendations.

 Ryan, a self-described' “Swiss Army Knife,” is the Head Sommelier of Sea Island Company, meaning he overseas all beverage operations for one of the world’s great golf and wine destinations.
-He is in the process of sitting for his Advanced Sommelier certification.
 He’s also a graduate of the Culinary Institute of America and an avid golfer in his spare time.
 Talk about Triple Threat.
-He’s on speed dial for a handful of touring pros in The Golden Isles who love wine, and of course, he’s the wine host of the Tournament itself.
+He’s on speed dial for Keith and a handful of touring pros in The Golden Isles who love wine, and of course, he’s the wine host of the Tournament itself.

 Brandon is himself a Certified Sommelier who left a senior Sea Island post to realize his dream of opening a fine wine boutique (Newcastle Wine Merchant) in an affluent but underserved market.
 He is passionate about and specializes in small, high quality, artisanal producers whose wines may never have been seen before in Coastal Georgia.
 For our purposes here @SwigCoach, suffice it to say like Ryan he serves as the retail wine whisperer/caddie to several local touring PGA pros who reside in the area.

 What follows then is a combination of my own remote research and their precision-guided recommendations.
-So you can calibrate, I’ll include their initials after any venue one or both specifically mentioned.
 I’m not a food critic, but they confirm the food is great across the board and any number of menu photos I saw of Georgia Coastal Cuisine looked inspired.

 Restaurants